 PURPOSE OF THIS POLICY

 This policy governs international travel by CSU faculty, staff and students for all official CSU purposes.
-Its purpose is to protect the safety of travelers and to assist students, faculty and staff in obtaining the required approvals for international travel.
+Its purpose is to protect the safety of travelers, and assist students, faculty and staff in obtaining the required approvals for international travel.

 APPLICATION OF THIS POLICY